Player's Profile

 Future

-Hoffman will be back in the AHL for his second season of pro hockey in 2011-12.
+Hoffman will be back in the AHL for his fourth season of pro hockey in 2013-14.
 He is still adjusting - both physically and tactically - to the pro game.
 He has the skills of a top-six NHL forward and will look to continue developing at Binghamton.
-With several young forwards now in the mix for Ottawa, it is difficult to project a time-line for Hoffman but he is at a key stage in his development.
+With several young forwards now in the mix for Ottawa, it is difficult to project a timeline for Hoffman but he is at a key stage in his development.